Chavithra/GamestonkTerminal/new_tests/README.md

 # 1. Gamestonk tests

-The purpose of this document is to explain how tests should be handled in the library GamestonkTerminal.

-Gamestonk strive to solve the following issues regarding tests :
+The purpose of this document is to explain how `GamestonkTerminal` envisions solving the following issues regarding tests  :
-- Having tests
+- Having/Maintaining tests for this tool
-- Maintain tests
+- Running tests for this tool

+Having/Maintaining tests is about making sure every `GamestonkTerminal` update comes with the right tests.

-- Running tests
+Running tests is about keeping usable by the contributors.

+We will explain the processes and automations designed to solve this issues.

+## 1.1.
+Steps for `PullRequest`

+Here are the steps to write proper tests for Gamestonk :

+    A. Find right place
+    B. Verify coverage is above 90%
+    C. Set the right markers

+**A. Find right place**

+Put the code following the same module and package structure than `gamestonk_terminal` package.

+**B. Verify coverage is above 90%**

+Once you made your `PullRequest` an automation will let you know whether or not you have the proper amount of tests coverage.

+You can also run the following command to check your coverage manually :
+- `pytest --cov --cov-fail-under=90`

+**C. Set the right markers**

+If parts of your have specificities like :
+- being `slow`
+- requiring `network` connectivity
+- requiring `authentication` to `APIs`

+Then the proper markers should be sent on each test.

+The rests of this document is there to provide a deeper comprehension of this steps.

 # 2. Having tests